dannyvassallo/photofun/README.md

 ```
 heroku config:set ROOT_URL="https://<appname>.herokuapp.com" # or other URL
 ```
-Once that's done, you can deploy your app using this build pack any time by pushing to heroku:
+Once thats done, you can deploy your app using this build pack any time by pushing to heroku:
 ```
 git push heroku master
 ```